Australian College of the Arts (COLLARTS)

 Undergraduate applicants

-Applicants who have completed Year 12, or the State or International equivalent are eligible to apply for entry.
-This includes HSC, VCE, or the State/International equivalent.
+Applicants who have completed Year 12, or equivalent Australian or international qualification, are eligible to apply for entry.

-Collarts courses do not have an ATAR requirement because we firmly believe that creativity isn't a number and neither are you.
+Collarts courses do not have an ATAR requirement.
 Suitability is assessed via an entry conversation.

-Please note, an additional audition is required for Performing Arts courses only (Acting, Stage Management and Writing & Directing).*
+Please note, an additional audition is required for Performing Arts (Acting, Stage Management and Writing & Directing) courses.

 Auditions are run on set days and places are limited, so we recommend booking your audition as soon as you can.
 Speak to a member of our Admissions team to find out when the next auditions are available and secure your place.